 Peek a Bloom is located down an alley from a couple other adjacent cafes.
 Be careful that you don’t go to the wrong coffee shop by mistake.

-Peek a Bloom is located at Lekka 14, Athina 105 62, Greece.
+Peek a Bloom was located at Lekka 14, Athina 105 62, Greece.
 It has permanently closed.

 Kudu Coffee Roasters

 We stumbled upon Kudu Coffee Roasters while walking around the Gazi neighborhood.
 Before long, we were sitting in the shi-shi coffee shop and enjoying an iced latte.

 The thoroughly modern coffee shop prepares coffee using the latest extraction methods and offers cupping and brewing classes for its customers.
 Serious coffee drinkers can take an 18-hour barista workshop at Kudu.